y33-j3T/Kaggle-PUBG-Finish-Placement-Prediction/README.md

 4. Click on **New Kernel**.
 5. Select **Notebook**.
 6. Click on **File** > **Upload Notebook**.
-7. Upload any file with `.ipynb` extension that you want to work with and enjoy!
+7. Upload any file with `.ipynb` extension that you want to work with from your downloaded repository and enjoy!
 8. Once you are done, remember to click on **Commit**.

 </details>

+Note: To properly load data, paths contained inside `read_csv()` functions in the notebooks might need to be edited according to how you  the downloaded datasets are arranged in your directory.

 ## Exploratory Data Analysis
 - *work in progress*